 Usually, it will come in handy and you will be able to test and play the instrument before purchasing.
 They can also have a better selection of models but not always at better prices.

 You also need to consider that sometimes, you might have to wait a bit longer for your purchase.
 It will depend on the music store’s inventory and time of the year.

 Nowadays, opting to buy used instruments online has become so common that even an experienced musician will find himself searching for his instrument online just to save some money.

-There are several dealers from which to choose from but one should try to avoid buying from resellers or sellers that don’t offer adequate guarantees or warranty coverage.
+There are several dealers from which to choose but one should try to avoid buying from resellers or sellers that don’t offer adequate guarantees or warranty coverage.

 Whenever possible opt for online specialized instruments marketplaces, like reverb.com.
 We’ve identified previously the main marketplaces you should check online for band instruments as well as what to factor in and be cautious to have when purchasing through them.

 Alternatively, another online resource specific for trumpets is the Trumpet Herald.
 They have a specific marketplace, where horns are sold by other trumpeters and are usually in good condition.

 First and foremost, whenever possible, always test and play it before buying.